mlindauer/OASC_starterkit/README.md

 ## Validation

-In `validation`, we provide a script to validate your results files on known test data.
+In `validation/`, we provide a script to validate your results files on known test data.
 Please note that all files of the test scenario has to be provided for this script.
 Example call: